edoli/scad2gn/PLAN.md

 * Detect top-level OpenSCAD variables that are safe to expose as user-editable parameters.
 * Preserve default values from the `.scad` file.
 * Parse OpenSCAD Customizer-style comments where practical, including labels, descriptions, ranges, steps, option lists, and grouping.
+* Show exposed parameters on the imported object's Blender-side modifier controls so they are directly editable after import.
 * Create Blender UI controls for exposed parameters using appropriate control types:
   * numeric inputs and sliders for numbers and ranges
   * checkboxes for booleans